Skip to content

 • Staff scan the member QR (or look them up) to credit points/stamps and redeem rewards

-Monetization: You don't charge for the loyalty program — it's a marketing tool that drives repeat business.
+Monetization: You don't charge for the loyalty program.
+It's a marketing tool that drives repeat business.
 The ROI comes from increased customer visits and higher lifetime value.

-Recommended homepage: Showcase layout — puts your brand front and center with a clean, focused presentation.
+Recommended homepage: Showcase layout.
+Puts your brand front and center with a clean, focused presentation.

-License needed: Regular ($69)
+License needed: One license

-2. Freelancer / Developer Building for a Client
+2. Freelancer / developer building for a client

 A client hired you to set up a loyalty program for their business.